Lance52259/codes/solutions/cce/clusters/README.md

-# This script is use to create a CCE cluster and install a add-on
+# This script is use to create a CCE cluster and install an add-on

 Before using, you should prepare your authorization information in advance, including `domain_name`, `access_key`, `secret_key` and `project_id`.